postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/datadog.md

 Log in to [Datadog](https://app.datadoghq.com/account/settings#api) and select **Integrations** in the header toolbar.

-An `API Key` is created for you automatically under the "APIs" tab.
+An `API Key` is created for you automatically under the **APIs** tab.
 If you want, you can also create a key by specifying a name for it.

 Save the API Key to use later.